This post may contain affiliate links. Please read my affiliate policy for more information.

 HOW CAN I STAY ORGANIZED?

-I’ve included a whole section on organizing your data/documents.
+I’ve included an entire section on organizing your data/documents.

 In Section 2: Let’s Get Organized, I show widows how to set up a filing system, gather office supplies, and backup data online.